 The office in your bed, and on your couch is bad for you.
 Even though we don’t need to be told working late into the evening isn’t good for us, we still do it.
 Just like that one kid who keeps ignoring your instructions, here you are in the blue glare of that screen.

-Anything that isn’t really important gets naturally de-prioritised or else it finds another pair of hands.
-If your life is in so much overwhelm that you can’t have some rest and time with people outside of work then you should be shouting up for assistance anyway.
+Anything that isn’t really important gets naturally de-prioritised, or else it finds another pair of hands.
+If your life is in so much overwhelm that you can’t have some rest and time with people outside of work, then you should be shouting up for assistance.

 8. Communicating With Parents

-As well as building a support system with the school, and a connection to the students, it’s important to know how to build relationships with parents.
-Have strategies for a number of eventualities – good and bad.
+As well as building a support system with the school, and a connection to the students, it’s essential to know how to build relationships with parents.
+Have strategies for several eventualities – good and bad.

-When there’s a problem and you inevitably run into an angry guardian you would be well advised to have some stock answers in your vocab in order to buy you some time to deal with the problem, and to safeguard against a full blown argument.
+- When there’s a problem, and you inevitably run into an angry guardian, you would be well advised to have some stock answers in your vocab to buy you some time to deal with the problem and to safeguard against a full-blown argument.
 Answers such as ‘Let’s book in some time after school.
-I’d like to investigate the issue further and give it the proper time and attention’.
+I’d like to investigate the issue further and give it the proper time and attention.

 9. Get Organised

-Paperwork is important too, however.
-A well organised desk at school and home will make your life much less stressful in the long term.
+Paperwork is important.
+However, a well-organised desk at school and home will make your life much less stressful in the long term.